maarsej/week2/tinyurl/README.md

 !["Example of how a users URL list could look "](https://github.com/maarsej/week2/blob/master/tinyurl/docs/Screen%20Shot%202018-03-21%20at%208.45.48%20PM.png?raw=true)

 Make sure all URLs added include at least a  // prefix or a full http://

+### Stretch
+Added method-override to so that form could make the proper method request.
+For example: put/delete requests in the instances of updating an url or deleting a url respectively.